EconPol Europe’s Annual Conference 2018

-Following introductions by Ulrike Wolf-Prexler and Clemens Fuest (available on video in full here), the challenges of EU trade policy making were the focus of day one of the conference, discussed by a policy panel including Maria Åsenius (Head of Cabinet to Commissioner Malmström), Sébastien Jean (Director of CEPII), Bernd Lange (Chair of European Parliament’s Committee on International Trade), Andrea Montanino (Chief Economist, Confindustria) and Eckart von Unger (Senior Manager, BDI).
+Following introductions by Ulrike Wolf-Prexler and Clemens Fuest (available on video in full here), the challenges of EU trade policy making were discussed by a policy panel including Maria Åsenius (Head of Cabinet to Commissioner Malmström), Sébastien Jean (Director of CEPII), Bernd Lange (Chair of European Parliament’s Committee on International Trade), Andrea Montanino (Chief Economist, Confindustria) and Eckart von Unger (Senior Manager, BDI).
 See the video of the discussion here.

 • productivity growth in Europe